 State EMS offices are concerned with ensuring that ambulance and EMS systems meet minimum standards and are accessible to all citizens.
 Many of these offices also investigate complaints to ensure the public is protected from substandard care.

 You may also note that there is somewhat of an inherent contradiction in that state EMS offices are often charged with both regulating and building EMS capacity simultaneously in their enabling state legislation.
 This relates to the public health aspects of EMS where both access to care and effective regulation are essential.

 What are the types of public health prevention?

 Public health practitioners view their work through three types of prevention.

-- Primary prevention that involves eliminating disease before it occurs.
+- Primary prevention involves eliminating disease before it occurs.

-- Secondary prevention that involves identifying disease early through screening and other methods and limiting its progression.
+- Secondary prevention involves identifying disease early through screening and other methods and limiting its progression.

 What are the types of diseases?